 Cutting your debt in half may sound like a no-brainer, but negotiating a debt settlement is a serious decision you should not take lightly.
 Finding the right company is crucial.
-This article will provide SuperMoney’s list of Best Debt Settlement Companies of 2019.
+This article will provide SuperMoney’s list of Best Debt Settlement Companies.
 It will also explain our methodology, so you can learn how to find reliable companies for yourself.

 The CFPB’s advice on debt settlement companies

 The Consumer Financial Protection Bureau provides valuable tips when choosing a debt settlement company.
 In a nutshell, the CFPB recommends you avoid companies that: